ckallen29/Restaurant-Management-Web-App/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+PartTest.java
+103-138: Create tests for getMaxInv, setMaxInv, getMinInv, and setMinInv

 J.  Remove the class files for any unused validators in order to clean your code.

 K.  Demonstrate professional communication in the content and presentation of your submission.